Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Logue Brook, this reservoir plays a critical role in the South West Coast drainage division.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Managing the flow from the Logue Brook ensures that downstream agricultural zones receive consistent supply.
 Catchment dynamics in the South West Coast are deeply influenced by the retention capacity of Logue Brook.

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Western Australia depends heavily on the water security provided by Logue Brook.
-The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
+Irrigation allocations are directly tied to these storage metrics.
 Without the buffer provided by this massive 22 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context

 The surrounding catchment of Logue Brook also supports diverse local flora and fauna.
 When capacity allows, Logue Brook becomes a hub for regional tourism and water sports.
-However, environmental flow releases must be carefully balanced to protect downstream river health.
+Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact